-damages, as their name suggests, exist to punish reprehensible conduct.17 They also have a general deterrence role by serving to deter others from engaging in similar conduct in the future.18 They accomplish these twin goals by forcing defendants to internalize costs associated with their actions above and beyond the amount required to compensate victims.
-The Supreme Court has explicitly limited punitive damages to these goals, but before detailing the legal framework in which punitive damages are awarded, we examine the means by which they accomplish the goals of punishment and deterrence.
+Punitive damages occupy a unique place in the United States legal system.
+Unlike compensatory damages, punitive damages do not exist to compensate injured parties.18 While they are not equivalent to full criminal sanctions,19 punitive damages, as their name suggests, exist to punish reprehensible conduct.20 They also have a general deterrence role by serving to deter others from engaging in similar conduct in the future.21 They accomplish these twin goals by forcing defendants to internalize costs associated with their actions above and beyond the amount required to compensate victims.
+The Supreme Court has explicitly limited punitive damages to these goals.22 But before detailing the legal framework in which punitive damages are awarded, we examine the means by which they accomplish the goals of punishment and deterrence.
 Specifically, we review the economic theory of punitive damages, which clarifies how punitive damages function in the legal system.